October 18

 According to one study, the coconut flour helped lower the total cholesterol and glucose levels.
 As a matter of fact, this flour is higher in fiber.
 This is in comparison to the almond flour.

-The coconut flour has slightly sweet flavor, and we can use it to make pizza crust, brownies, cakes, and muffins.
+Coconut flour has a slightly sweet flavor, and we can use it to make pizza crusts, brownies, cakes, and muffins.

 2. Chestnut Flour

-Chestnuts are actually tree nuts, but they are less fatty and starchier in comparison to other nuts.
+Chestnuts are tree nuts, but they are less fatty and starchier in comparison to other nuts.

 Chestnuts are similar to yam, plantain, and sweet potatoes.
 This flour can serve as a suitable replacement for the almond flour.
 However, we should bear in mind that this flour has a nutty and strong taste.